 About the estate:

-The latest vintages show improvement, with Margaux wines that are clean and rather tannic, with a clear improvement in quality and woodiness.
+The most recent vintages show improvement; they are clean and somewhat tannic for Margaux wines, with a clear improvement in quality and oak influence.
 This is a wine to watch, as the terroir here is remarkable.
 Good value for money.

 Guide Hachette des vins